 - Early withdrawal penalty: 90 days’ worth of interest for CDs of 24 months or less.
 180 days’ worth of interest for CDs longer than 24 months.

-How to get a Barclays online CD
+How to get a Barclays Online CD

-How barclays online CDs compare
+How Barclays Online CDs compare

 Overall review of Barclays’ banking products

-It would be nicer if they offered a corresponding checking account so you could keep all of your banking in one place.
+Seemingly, the only disadvantage is that it doesn’t offer a corresponding checking account so you could keep all of your banking in one place.
 However, splitting up your savings from your everyday spending does have some advantages, such as making it more difficult to tap into your savings unless you really need it.